Photo: Cathrine Dokken

 Memurubu Turisthytte

-Leirvassbu stands out for its stunning location in the heart of Jotunheimen National Park, surrounded by towering mountains, glaciers, and crystal-clear lakes.
-The hut offers a cozy and comfortable retreat for hikers, skiers, and outdoor enthusiasts, with excellent food and accommodations.
-Leirvassbu is also a hub for guided tours and outdoor activities, such as glacier walks and summit hikes, making it a perfect base for exploring the wilderness of Norway.
+Leirvassbu stands out for its stunning location in the heart of Jotunheimen National Park, at 1405 m.a.s.l. surrounded by towering mountains, glaciers, and crystal-clear lakes which represents a real Mecca for mountain lovers and those in search of natural environments.
+Established first in 1873 from Emanuel Mohn – one of the founders of DNT- as a private mountain lodge, the building has been overtaken by the DNT in 2023 and it offers a cozy and comfortable retreat for hikers, skiers, and outdoor enthusiasts, with excellent food and accommodations.
+Its peculiar position – among 4 valleys and over 50 peaks over 2000 m.a.s.l. – makes Leirvassbu a hub for tours tours and outdoor activities, such as glacier walks and summit hikes, perfect base for exploring the wilderness of Norway.
+There are several summer routes to Spiterstulen, Gjendebu, Olavsbu and Skogadalsbøen.

 Spiterstulen Turisthytte